urosevic/youtube-channel/readme.txt

-=== YouTube Channel ===
+=== My YouTube Channel ===
 Contributors: urkekg, techwebux
 Donate link: https://urosevic.net/wordpress/donate/?donate_for=youtube-channel
-Tags: youtube, channel, playlist, widget, video Requires at least: 5.0
+Tags: youtube, channel, playlist, widget, video Requires at least: 5.3
 Tested up to: 6.1.1
 Stable tag: 3.23.0
 Requires PHP: 7.4
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Show video thumbnails or playable video block of recent YouTube Playlist, Channel (User Uploads), Liked or Favourited videos.
+Show video thumbnails or playable video block of recent YouTube Playlist, Channel (User Uploads) videos.

 == Description ==

-Add **YouTube Channel** widget to the widget area or shortcode to post/page content, set **Channel ID** or **Playlist ID**, chose resource to use and keep defaults for all other options.
+Add **My YouTube Channel** widget to the widget area or shortcode to post/page content, set **Channel ID** or **Playlist ID**, chose resource to use and keep defaults for all other options.
 And voila!
 You will get the latest video from chosen YouTube channel or playlist.

-**IMPORTANT** YouTube Channel does not support **Live Streams** and does not have Gutenberg Block.
+**IMPORTANT** My YouTube Channel does not support **Live Streams** and does not have Gutenberg Block.
 Use **Shortcode Block** or **Classic Block** to insert shortcode to page/post content.

 If you like our plugin and find it useful, please [write a review and rate it](https://wordpress.org/support/view/plugin-reviews/youtube-channel).